 1. Pet-Friendly Hotels

 For starters, there are plenty of pet-friendly hotels, from Graduate Annapolis to The Hotel at Arundel Preserve.
 Does your pet like a room with a water view?
 We've got you covered with a room at the Annapolis Waterfront Hotel.
-Or if you want a yard with some acreage for your pup to roam free, consider booking a home with iTrip Vacations Annapolis.
-It will give your pet and the whole family room to spread out and relax.
+Or, if you want a yard with some acreage for your pup to roam free, consider booking a home with iTrip Vacations Annapolis.
+It will allow your pet and the whole family to spread out and relax.

 2. Puppy Approved DTA

-DTA stands for Downtown Annapolis and to say that it's gone to the dogs is a good thing!
-Just walking the streets and visiting the stores of downtown Annapolis you'll find water and snack bowls are common, as are the area’s abundant dog parks.
-Finally, you’ll take comfort knowing that there are 30 animal hospitals and plentiful pet stores, including specialty options such as Crunchies Natural Pet Foods and Loyal Companion, located throughout the county.
+DTA stands for Downtown Annapolis, and saying it's gone to the dogs is a good thing!
+Just walking the streets and visiting the stores of downtown Annapolis you'll find water and snack bowls are common, as are the area's abundant dog parks.
+Finally, you'll take comfort in knowing that there are 30 animal hospitals and great pet stores, including specialty options such as Crunchies Natural Pet Foods and Loyal Companion, located throughout the county.

 3. The Views Are Pup-Tacular

-On the water, Watermark’s wide array of Cruises on the Bay includes rides on the Severn River and Spa Creek aboard the spacious Harbor Queen, a faux tugboat, or the Annapolis Water Taxi.
-Anne Arundel County Parks are a wonderful way to explore the county from the countryside to the Bay!
+On the water, Watermark's vast array of Cruises on the Bay includes rides on the Severn River and Spa Creek aboard the spacious Harbor Queen, a faux tugboat, or the Annapolis Water Taxi.
+Anne Arundel County Parks are an excellent way to explore the county from the countryside to the Bay!

 4. Run Puppy Run

 For those looking to get a bit closer to the water, your dog can do what all the cool local dogs do – play in the sand and go swimming in the river – at the Dog Beach at Quiet Waters Park.
-You can take things up a notch by renting a stand-up paddleboard, complete with life jackets for both you and your dog, at Capital SUP.
-And if your dog isn’t a fan of the water, take a trip to the newest dog park in town: the 10,000 square-foot playgrounds at Happy Tails Pet Resort.
+You can take things up a notch by renting a stand-up paddleboard with life jackets for you and your dog at Capital SUP.
+And if your dog isn't a fan of the water, take a trip to the newest dog park in town: the 10,000-square-foot playgrounds at Happy Tails Pet Resort.

 5. Get Some Pup Grub